-1. Click "Choose Files" button to select multiple files on your computer or click the dropdown button to choose online file from URL, Google Drive or Dropbox.
+1. Click the "Choose Files" button to select multiple files on your computer or click the "URL" button to choose an online file from URL, Google Drive or Dropbox.
 Image file size can be up to 200M.
-You can use file analyzer to get source image's detailed information such as image size, resolution, quality and transparent color etc.
+You can use file analyzer to get source image's detailed information such as image size, resolution, quality and transparent color.

 2. Set target image format, image quality and image size.
-You can use the original image size or select "Change width and height" option and enter customized image size.
+You can use the original image size or select the "Change width and height" option and enter a custom image size.
 The format is [width]x[height], for example: 1920x1080.
-Image quality option only works on a few image formats such as JPG, WEBP or AVIF etc. The value ranges from 1 (lowest image quality and highest compression) to 100 (best quality but least effective compression).
+The image quality option only works on a few image formats such as JPG, WEBP or AVIF.
+The value ranges from 1 (lowest image quality and highest compression) to 100 (best quality but least effective compression).
 If this value is blank, the converter will use the estimated quality of your input image if it can be determined, otherwise 92.
-The target image format can be JPG, PNG, TIFF, GIF, HEIC, BMP, PS, PSD, WEBP, TGA, DDS, EXR, J2K, PNM or SVG etc.
+The target image format can be JPG, PNG, TIFF, GIF, HEIC, BMP, PS, PSD, WEBP, TGA, DDS, EXR, J2K, PNM, SVG, etc.

-3. Click "Convert Now!" button to start batch conversion.
-It will automatically retry another server if one failed, please be patient while converting.
+3. Click the "Convert Now!" button to start batch conversion.
+It will automatically retry conversion on another server if one fails, please be patient while converting.
 The output files will be listed in the "Conversion Results" section.
-Click icon to show file QR code or save file to online storage services such as Google Drive or Dropbox.
+Click icon to show file QR code or save file to cloud storage services such as Google Drive or Dropbox.

 ICO vs SVG:

 |Graphics file format for computer icons

 |The ICO file format is an image file format for computer icons in Microsoft Windows.
 ICO files contain one or more small images at multiple sizes and color depths, such that they may be scaled appropriately.
 In Windows, all executables that display an icon to the user, on the desktop, in the Start Menu, or in Windows Explorer, must carry the icon in ICO format.

 |An ICO file is made up of an ICONDIR ("Icon directory") structure, containing an ICONDIRENTRY structure for each image in the file, followed by a contiguous block of all image bitmap data (which may be in either Windows BMP format, excluding the BITMAPFILEHEADER structure, or in PNG format, stored in its entirety).